Runway Construction

 When will the runways be closed?

-Runway 12L-30R (North Parallel Runway) will be closed from June 3, 2024, through September 21, 2024.
-Runway 4-22 (Crosswind Runway) will also be closed during this period.
+Runway 12L-30R (North Parallel Runway) was closed from June 3, 2024, through September 21, 2024.
+Runway 4-22 (Crosswind Runway) was also closed during that period.
 However, Runway 4-22 is not used as frequently as the North Parallel Runway.

 Which runways will be open during construction?